 No IT team?
 No problem.
 On top of taking care of your phone system maintenance, many hosted VoIP providers offer customer support.
-If something goes wrong, you can simply shoot us an email or a text and we’ll work with you to figure it out. 📧
+If something goes wrong, you can simply reach out to us via the Help Center and we’ll work with you to figure it out. 📧

 What are the benefits of a hosted VoIP?

 Hosted Voice over IP doesn’t just offer more standard features than a traditional phone.
 It can also be the most cost-effective phone system for your team.
 Plus, it can help your business function like a modern enterprise, which is bound to help you grow.
 Here’s why hosted VoIP is the business communication solution you need.

 1. Enormous cost savings

 Whether you’re running a small business or a large enterprise, you can save hundreds (sometimes thousands) with hosted VoIP.
 Once you choose a VoIP provider, all you really need to pay for is the cost of your plan.

 OpenPhone plans start at $13 per user per month, and accessing new features is as simple as upgrading your plan.
 If you ever need more phone numbers — beyond the free one provided for each user — you can get one for a small add-on cost of $5 per month.

 If you can’t fit new devices into your budget, your team members can use their current work laptops or personal smartphones to make calls.

 On the flip side, traditional phone systems require you to invest in costly hardware each time you hire a new employee or want to upgrade your devices.
 You’ll also need to cover the costs of setting up and maintaining your own phone system, which requires the help of IT professionals — and that’s on top of paying for your phone plan.
 Beyond signing up for a provider, setting up a VoIP system is free.

 2. Improved collaboration